PlaceholderAPI/PlaceholderAPI/.github/CONTRIBUTING.md

 1. Update the README.md with details of changes if it is affected by those changes.
 2. Try to prevent any breaking changes affecting the end-user (Developers using the API).
 Mention any breaking changes that could affect the end-user.
+3. Document any public methods that the end-user might use.

 ## Code of Conduct